About Us

 Over the years, he has also developed skills in data analysis and data visualization using smart tools and software for a variety of projects.
 Muneeb has developed interactive dashboards and data reports for various public and private sector clients in the USA for example Federal Highway Administration (FHWA).
 Moreover, Muneeb contributes to society building through engagement with welfare associations, orphanages, old homes, donation drives and so on.
 He strongly believes in sustainable practices and green ventures linking technology and academia for prosperous development.
 He can be reached at muneeb@odenterprise.org.

-She received her Bachelor's degree at the University of Maryland College Park, where she studied International Government and Politics, with a Minor certificate in International Development and Conflict Management.
+She received her Bachelor's degree from the University of Maryland College Park, where she studied International Government and Politics, with a Minor certificate in International Development and Conflict Management.
 She can be reached at temilola@odenterprise.org.

 Jean-Noé Landry is a social entrepreneur, Canadian climate activist, international open data movement leader.
 He recently completed the 2021-2022 Obama Scholars program at Columbia University in New York where he actively contributed to the School's climate research community while being locally involved in several environmental justice initiatives with WE ACT For Environmental Justice in Harlem.